The Memphis chapter of the Pink Boots Society helps advance beer careers for women

 Craft beer careers are still very much dominated by men, shedding some truth on the stereotype of the white, bearded male brewer.
 But the rapid growth of the Pink Boots Society is evidence that’s changing.

-Higi says she may be the only female brewmaster in Memphis, but there are a number of women working in other positions—from servers to taproom managers—within the local beer industry.
+Higi says while she was the only female brewmaster in Memphis, there are a number of women working in other positions—from servers to taproom managers—within the local beer industry.
 Women from High Cotton Brewing Company, Memphis Made Brewing Company and Wiseacre Brewing Company make up the local chapter’s membership.

 Not only does the society provide a support network for women working in a male-dominated industry, but it also funds educational opportunities for women looking to advance their beer careers.
 Half of the funds from Hibiscus Saison went to the international society’s scholarship fund, which pays for educational opportunities such as Cicerone certification.